A work in Progress

 What About Batteries

-Grid-Tie systems are popular because they don’t need batteries, which are very expensive and troublesome.
+Grid-Tie systems are popular because they don’t need batteries, which are very expensive and can be troublesome.
 A suitably sized battery system will allow you to go Off-Grid, eliminating line charges, but that requires a larger solar system and a large battery system.
 Most homes and life styles are not energy efficient enough to be able to comfortably go solar and off-grid.

 Batteries are very expensive, require maintenance and will have to be replaced sooner than other parts of the system.
+Therefore to minimize the battery capacity required you should be as energy efficient as possible.
+Reducing energy use is quite complicated – much more so than swapping out some LED light bulbs.

 Our power use